Intercepting Hail Hydra: Real-Time Detection of Algorithmically Generated Domains: Classification Experiments

 \begingroup \medmuskip=0mu \thickmuskip=0mu

-We depict the average weight of each feature in the classification task in \autoref{tab:parameters}.
-Since the alphanumeric sequences are used as the input to compute the rest of the features, they do not have any weights.
-The features exhibiting more impact in the binary classification, on average, are $R-Dom-4G$, $R-Dom-5G$, $R-WS-LEN$, $R-WDS-LEN$, $GIB-1-Dom-D$, and $L-LEN$.
+\myparagraph{Feature Weighting} For the sake of clarity, the average feature weight is depicted in the binary classification task in \ref{sec:feat_rel} and \autoref{tab:feature_w}.
+The features exhibiting a high influence on the binary classification are $R-Dom-4G$, $R-Dom-5G$, $R-WS-LEN$, $R-WDS-LEN$, $GIB-1-Dom-D$, and $L-LEN$.
 Therefore, the n-grams, as well as the length of the domain and the valid words it contains, seem to be the most relevant features.
 Besides that, the relevance of each feature varies according to the family.
-A complete report on the per family weight of each feature can be found in~\cite{hydra_dataset}.
 Feature weights provide some insights into how to try to further enhance the performance of our method, e.g., by employing various feature selection methods to reduce the number of features, which might be convenient in power-constrained devices such as IoT device or smartphones.